 Is switching to a DRO a good idea?

-If you would qualify for a DRO, you need to think about whether it is a good idea to end your IVA and start a DRO.
+If you are told you will be able to get a DRO, you need to decide if it is a good idea to end your IVA and start a DRO.

-- if your payments could be reduced to an affordable level.
+- reducing your payments to an affordable level.
 Your IVA firm will be able to reduce them by 15%.
-If a larger cut is needed, your creditors would be asked to approve this; or
+If a larger cut is needed, your creditors would be asked to approve this;

-- if your IVA could be ended on a “funds paid to date” basis.
-This would mean you don’t have to pay any more.
-This will depend on your situation but it’s more likely to be accepted later in your IVA.
-In your last year this should definitely be tried first, rather than failing the IVA and starting a DRO.
+- finishing your IVA on a “funds paid to date” basis.
+This is completing your IVA so your debts are wiped out, not failing your IVA.
+It would mean you don’t have to pay any more.
+The further you are through your IVA the more likely this is to be approved – in your last year this should definitely be tried first, rather than failing the IVA and starting a DRO!

 How do you change to a DRO?

 There isn’t a simple way to switch over.
-Your IVA needs to be terminated first, so you have to stop paying.
-Tell your IVA firm what you are doing and that you want the IVA to fail as soon as possible.
+Your IVA needs to fail first, so you have to stop paying.
+Tell your IVA firm that you are stopping making your IVA payments and that you want the IVA to fail as soon as possible.

-You don’t need to worry that you will get hassled by your creditors when you stop paying the IVA firm.
-They can’t do this until the IVA has terminated, and from that point it will be quick to apply for a DRO – go back to the adviser you spoke to earlier about this.
+Don’t worry that you will get hassled by your creditors when you stop paying the IVA firm.
+They can’t do this until the IVA has terminated.